tommy-mor/glue-statistics/DOCUMENTATION.rst

 =======================
 A data viewer must be able to be responsive to changes in the glue environment.
 For example, if a dataset is added/removed from glue, the data viewer may need to update its visual accordingly when it is done so.

+To connect a Message to an method, add the following method into the DataViewer class:
 .. code-block::